German West Africa: Imperial Commissioner for West Africa

 European claims in West Africa 1885: Rivières du Sud and Kapitaï & Koba were disputed between Germany and France.

 Chancellor Otto von Bismarck asked for views on potential German intervention in West Africa from the senates of Lübeck, Hamburg and Bremen.
 In response, Woermann submitted to the Chancellor plans for the establishment of a German-West African trade colony in 1883, which Bismarck initially received with some reservations.
 In December 1883 the government undertook to take action to protect German traders by sending an Imperial Commissioner for West Africa to enter into formal treaties with local rulers.

+On February 3rd 1884, 100 German marines sailed to Aného, a prominent coastal city of Togo, where they kidnapped royals and killed one of their men before boarding the Imperial Corvette SMS Sophie, a German warship led by Captain Wilhelm Stubenrauch.
+These 5 men were the chiefs of Aného: King G.A Lawson III, William Tevi George Lawson, both royals of Aného, as well as Robert Leandro Gomez, the son of the biggest Slave coast merchant, and, Albert Adjétégan Wilson, currently the counsellor of the prime minister.
+The Aného royals were forcibly sailed to Germany to meet with the Kaiser to negotiate the surrender of their homeland and people.
+The Lawson clan had been resisting trade laws imposed by German firms who raised complaints to the Hamburg Chamber of Commerce, which, as a consequence, sent German soldiers to use any necessary violence to get the Lawson clan to comply and handover Aného, a clan always known for resisting colonial influences.
+This event paved the way for Germany to start its colonial progress across Togo to create German Togoland.

 In May 1884, Bismarck decided to appoint Gustav Nachtigal as Imperial Commissioner.
 His mission was to sail the Atlantic coast of the continent, to explore and test the existing German claims in the region, and where possible to establish new ones.
 Bismarck's plan was to use Nachitigal's treaties to establish German sovereignty over key areas in West Africa, which would then be governed indirectly, with administration undertaken mainly by a commercial company.